Phase Transitions in Bandits with Switching Constraints: Related Literature

-There is rich literature focusing on stochastic MAB with switching costs.
-Most of the papers model the switching cost as a penalty in the learner's objective, i.e., they measure a policy's regret and incurred switching cost using the same metric and the objective is to minimize the sum of these two terms (e.g., \citealt{agrawal1988asymptotically,agrawal1990multi,brezzi2002optimal,cesa2013online}; there are other variations with discounted rewards \citealt{banks1994switching,asawa1996multi,bergemann2001stationary}, see \citealt{jun2004survey} for a survey).
+There is rich literature focusing on stochastic \MAB with switching costs.\footnote{It is worth noting that there is also a vast literature on \emph{adversarial} \MAB with switching costs.
+In particular, \cite{dekel2014bandits} prove a striking $\wt{\Omega}(K^{1/3}T^{2/3})$ lower bound for this problem, indicating a fundamental difference between the roles of switching costs in stochastic \MAB and in adversarial \MAB.} Most of the papers model the switching cost as a penalty in the learner's objective, i.e., they measure a policy's regret and incurred switching cost using the same metric and the objective is to minimize the sum of these two terms (e.g., \citealt{agrawal1988asymptotically,agrawal1990multi,brezzi2002optimal,cesa2013online}; there are other variations with discounted rewards \citealt{banks1994switching,asawa1996multi,bergemann2001stationary}, see \citealt{jun2004survey} for a survey).
 Though this conventional ``switching penalty'' model has attracted significant research interest in the past, it has two limitations.
 First, under this model, the learner's total switching cost is an output determined by the algorithm.
 However, in many real-world applications, there are strict limits on the learner's total switching cost, which should be modeled as a \textit{hard constraint}, and hence the learner's switching budget should be an input that helps determine the algorithm.
-In particular, while the algorithm in \cite{cesa2013online} developed for the ``switching penalty'' model can achieve $\tilde{O}(\sqrt{T})$ (near-optimal) regret with $O(\log\log T)$ switches, if the learner wants a policy that always incurs finite switching cost independent of $T$, then prior literature does not provide an answer.
-Second, the ``switching penalty'' model has fundamental weakness in studying the trade-off between regret and incurred switching cost in stochastic MAB --- since the $O(\log\log T)$ bound on the incurred switching cost of a policy is negligible compared with the $\tilde{O}(\sqrt{T})$ bound on its optimal regret, when adding the two terms up, the term associated with incurred switching cost is always dominated by the regret, thus no trade-off can be identified.
-As a result, to the best of our knowledge, prior literature has not characterized the fundamental trade-off between regret and incurred switching cost in stochastic MAB.
+In particular, while the algorithm in \cite{cesa2013online} developed for the ``switching penalty'' model can achieve $\wt{\cO}(\sqrt{KT})$ (near-optimal) regret with $\cO(K\log\log T)$ switches, if the learner wants a policy that always incurs finite switching cost independent of $T$, then prior literature does not provide an answer.
+Second, the ``switching penalty'' model has fundamental weakness in studying the trade-off between the regret rate and the incurred switching cost in stochastic \MAB{} --- since the $\log\log T$-type bound on the incurred switching cost of a policy is negligible compared with the $\sqrt{T}$-type bound on its best achievable regret, when adding the two terms up, the term associated with incurred switching cost is always dominated by the regret (in terms of the growth rate), thus no trade-off can be identified.
+As a result, to the best of our knowledge, prior literature has not characterized the fundamental trade-off between the regret rate and the incurred switching cost in stochastic \MAB.